 1. Remove the excess paint from the paint gun

-To save time, start by triggering the paint gun to remove the excess paint residues.
+To save time, start by triggering the airless spray gun to remove the excess paint residues.
 In some cases, you can use a thinner to remove the excess residues.
 Remove as much paint as possible and clear the thinner in the can as well.

 2. Clean with plenty of water